d3ledger/chain-adapter/README.md

 The service is backed by RabbitMQ.
 All outgoing Iroha blocks are stored in the RabbitMQ exchange called `iroha` that fanouts all items to all bound queues.
 That implies that different services must use different queue names to avoid block stealing.

-Chain-adapter functionality may be used by utilizing the `ReliableIrohaChainListener` class.
+Chain-adapter functionality may be used by utilizing the `com.d3.chainadapter.client.ReliableIrohaChainListener` class.
 The class and the service itself are written in Kotlin programming language that has great interoperability with Java.

 The service is fail-fast, i.e it dies whenever Iroha or RabbitMQ goes offline.
 ## Configuration file overview